AyaBaghdadi/Load_GIF/Technicalisto_Project/README.md

 # Technicalisto

-## How to create horizontal CollectionView inside TableViewCell
+## How to Load/Use Gif/Appear Image inside App

-1. Create your custom design as UITableView inside it add UITableViewCell inside it add your horizontal CollectionView.

-2. Connect your Big tableview delegate to your viewController and send data with custom cell & reload collectionView after connect.

-3. in your custom TableViewCell add delegate of collectionView and send data to custom collectionViewCell.
+1. Add your UIViewController which want to gif appear inside it .

+2. Add Your Gif image in your project.

+3. Add file named "GifImageLoader" in your project , Note : // This file is cpd .

+4. Add this lines in your viewController file with your Gif name : we can change in constraint

+let myGif = UIImage.t_gif(name: "my5")
+let imageView = UIImageView(image: myGif)
+imageView.frame = CGRect(x: self.view.center.x - (UIScreen.main.bounds.width / 2 ), y: self.view.center.y - ( imageView.bounds.height / 2) , width: UIScreen.main.bounds.width, height: imageView.bounds.height)
+view.addSubview(imageView)

 ### Thanks